 The easiest and quickest way to strike up a conversation with a girl you like but don't know at all is to ask her something seemingly innocuous that has the potential to open up a whole back history if she's willing to share.
 Say you meet a girl during a party or a group hang, just ask her "How do you know Em? (or whoever you're hanging with.)"

-Not only will you get an idea of how she fits in with your friends, you might find out that she knows Em because she's dating Em's brother (bummer!) or that she just moved her, knows no one and just knows Em from her new job and she's looking to make some friends here (nice!).
+Not only will you get an idea of how she fits in with your friends, you might find out that she knows Em because she's dating Em's brother (bummer!) or that she just moved here, knows Em from her new job and is looking to make some friends here (nice!).

 Where's Your Favorite Place to Hang Out?

 If you feel like things are going well chit chatting with a girl you just met, you could ask her "Where's your favorite place to hang out?"
 Her answer can tell you a lot about what you might (or might not) have in common, like that she's at the bar every night while you're reading at the bookstore across the street.